 - a.
-Notice of a proposed Article 3, 5a or 5b application shall be posted on the property covered by the application, in accordance with Sec.
+Notice of a proposed Article 5a or 5b applications shall be posted on the property covered by the application, in accordance with Sec.
 20-1301(q)(4) of the Development Code.
 In addition, written notice of the application shall be mailed to the Owner of record of all property within 200 feet of the subject property, and to all Registered Neighborhood Associations whose boundaries include the subject property or are adjacent to the neighborhood the subject property is located in.
 The notice shall be sent by the applicant by regular mail, postage pre-paid.
 The applicant shall submit a Certificate of Mailing at the time of submission of the application.
-An application for Article 3, 5a or 5b review will not be considered complete without an executed Certificate of Mailing.
+An application for Article 5a or 5b review will not be considered complete without an executed Certificate of Mailing.
 The notice shall provide: - 1. a brief description of the proposed development activity; - 2. the projected date of construction of the proposed use; - 3. the person, with contact telephone number and address, designated by the applicant to repond to questions concerning the proposed application; - 4. the date the application will be submitted to the CRC for review; and a statement with substantially the following information: - i.
-Notice of Lawrence SmartCode Application pending before the Consolidated Review Committee (CRC). - ii.
+Notice of Lawrence SmartCode Application pending before the Consolidated Review Committee (CRC).

+- ii.
 This letter is being sent to the Owner of property adjoining, or a Registered Neighborhood Association encompassing, the proposed development described further in this letter.
 It is being sent for the purpose of informing the notified person and other interested parties about the proposed development.
-This letter does not grant the recipient and/or Landowner any legal rights to challenge the proposed development; instead, it is being provided solely to advise adjoining Landowners of the pending proposed development.
-For further information, contact the applicant's designated representative at (xxx) xxx-xxxx or the Development Services Department at (785) 832-xxxx.

-b.
-The failure to receive notice of an Article 3, 5a or 5b review by an adjoining Landowner or Registered Neighborhood Association will not affect the validity of the Article 3, 5a or 5b approval or review.
+This letter is being provided solely to advise adjoining Landowners of the pending proposed development and does not grant the recipient and/or Landowner any additional legal rights to challenge the proposed development beyond those granted as part of the normal appeal process.
+For further information, contact the applicant's designated representative at (xxx) xxx-xxxx or the Planning and Develpment Services Department at (785) 832-xxxx. - b.
+The failure to receive notice of an Article 5a or 5b review by an adjoining Landowner or Registered Neighborhood Association will not affect the validity of the Article 5a or 5b approval or review.